JOIN NOW for exclusive pricing & express shipping

 Presentation1 x 1 mL prefilled syringe

-Administration should be performed only by clinicians trained in facial anatomy, aseptic technique, filler rheology, and complication management.
-Injection depth, tissue plane, instrument choice, and total volume depend on local labeling, patient anatomy, and the injector’s assessment.
-This page does not provide patient-specific dosing or technique instructions.
+Administration should be performed only by clinicians trained in facial anatomy, aseptic technique, dermal filler behavior, and complication management.
+Injection depth, tissue plane, instrument choice, and total product use depend on the approved local labeling, patient anatomy, treatment objective, and the injector’s professional assessment.
+This content does not provide dosing or injection technique instructions.

-• Before treatment: confirm indication, consent, and contraindication screen
+• Before treatment: document indication, assessment, and consent

-• During treatment: maintain aseptic setup and clear site visualization
+• During treatment: maintain aseptic setup and clear visualization

-• After treatment: assess perfusion, symmetry, comfort, and tolerability
+• After treatment: assess comfort, symmetry, perfusion, and tolerability

-• Documentation: record area treated, lot number, and product amount
+• Charting: record product name, lot number, treated area, and amount used

 Storage, Handling, and Clinic Logistics